schlatterbeck/pgapack/examples/deb/README.rst

-Note that it was tried to solve the given problems using Differential Evolution [3]_, [4]_, [5]_ with a lower population size as in Deb [1]_ and often less generations -- although some tough problems require a larger population size, but due to the smaller population size with still equal or smaller number of function evaluations.
-The solutions found (with only a hard-coded random number initialisation of 1, i.e. only a single experiment) are generally better than the ones achieven in the original paper [1]_.
+Note that it was tried to solve the given problems using Differential Evolution [3]_, [4]_, [5]_ with a lower population size as in Deb [1]_ and often less generations -- although some tough problems require a larger number of generations, but due to the smaller population size with still equal or smaller number of function evaluations.
+Consider problem 1 as an example: It has a population size of only 4 (compared to 20 in [1]_) but 150 instead of 50 generations.
+The number of function evaluations is still only a little more than half compared to the paper [1]_.
+The solutions found (with only a hard-coded random number initialisation of 1, i.e.  only a single experiment) are generally better than the ones achieved in the original paper [1]_.
 Note that, e.g., problem 7 which has 3 equality constraints solves the problem with one order of magnitude better precision (10e-4 for epsilon instead of 10e-3 in [1]_) with only a population size of 10 (!) and the same number of 7000 generations.
 It achieves a much better solution than orignal paper [1]_.